sugandh1611/ansible_nagios_setup/README.md

 * Security group ID
 * SSH Path (Path where the keypair exists on your local machine)

-3. GitLab recovery is only possible if the installed version matches the version of the GitLab backup.
-We can choose the version of GitLab-CE that has to be installed by editing /gitlab/roles/ansible-role-gitlab/defaults/main.yml file.

-4. Run execute.sh ->  ./execute.sh
+3. Run execute.sh ->  ./execute.sh

-5. You will get a prompt to enter the IAM credentials i.e access-key and secret-key.
+4. You will get a prompt to enter the IAM credentials i.e access-key and secret-key.
-6. Once the playbook is completed.
+5. Once the playbook is completed.
 Go to browser ->  <nagios_core_IP>/nagios
-7. Use default nagios credentials.
+6. Use default nagios credentials.